Offbeatmammal/autokarma/readme.md

 (only validated users can create/edit these records)

 * Question: how to validate ownership of a vehicle?
-Do we need to (honesty system ... after all, if's called "karma"!)?
+Do we need to (honesty system ... after all, it's called "karma"!)?

 Notfications
 ====